You child left a coat at school. Days later, it hasn’t turned up at the lost and found.

 The answer is: it depends.

-As today’s thoughtful story points out: “we don’t have to pick a one-size-fits-all style from parenting’s extremes.”
+As this thoughtful story points out: “we don’t have to pick a one-size-fits-all style from parenting’s extremes.”

 Your situation.
 Your child.
 Your values.
 Each has nuance and context that you’re in the best position to evaluate.